tomcode/ci-project/README.md

 Installation
 ------------

-After cloning this repository:

-**v2.1.2** Versioned Branches
+- Clone this repository
+- Checkout desired branch / version

+**Branch environnements**

-1. Add a CodeIgniter repo clone as submodule into the folder CodeIgniter, yes, it's a little weird to have later the path CodeIgniter/CodeIgniter, You're free to change that.
+- Add a CodeIgniter repo clone as submodule into the folder CodeIgniter, giving You CodeIgniter/CodeIgniter, You're free to change that.
-2. Add Your base application as submodule under CodeIgniter/_application or create one by using the default application under CodeIgniter/CodeIgniter/application.
+- Add Your base application as submodule under CodeIgniter/_application or create one by using the default application under CodeIgniter/CodeIgniter/application.

-**master** Branch
+**Branch master**

-Same steps as for version branches, then:
+Same steps as for the environnements branch, then:

-3. Copy the CodeIgniter/CodeIgniter/index.php file to htdocs/index.php.
+- Copy the CodeIgniter/CodeIgniter/index.php file to htdocs/index.php.
-4. Update the paths in htdocs/index.php.
+- Update the paths in htdocs/index.php.
-5. Update the cache path and the log path in _application/config/config.php, I use dirname(APPPATH) to keep it installation independant.
+- Update the cache path and the log path in _application/config/config.php, I use dirname(APPPATH) to keep it installation independant.

+- Cut the links to the original repo (git remote rm)
+- Add a new origin remote (git remote add, git push -u origin)